schmidtb2779/SEPAgileProject/README.md

   FileZilla to access the server, and
   Visual Studio Code (php, JavaScript, HTML) for web pages and database interactions

+Visual Studio Code Extensions:
+  ESLint by Dirk Baeumer,
+  GitHub by KristerPeter, and
+  GitHub Pull Requests and Issues by GitHub

 Build Instructions:
   (coming soon)